 - Delivery and shipping conditions

-- Reservation of title
+- retention of title

 - Liability for defects (warranty)

-- Applicable law
+- Applicable Law

-- Alternative dispute resolution
+- Alternative Dispute Resolution

-2) Conclusion of the contract
+2) Conclusion of contract

-2.2 & thinsp; The customer can submit the offer using the online order form integrated in the seller’s online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
+2.2 The customer can submit the offer via the online order form integrated in the seller’s online shop.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods contained in the shopping cart by clicking the button that concludes the ordering process.

 - by asking the customer to pay after placing his order.

-2.8 & thinsp; Orders are processed and contact is usually made by email and automated order processing.
-The customer must ensure that the e-mail address given by him to process the order is correct, so that the e-mails sent by the seller can be received at this address.
+2.8 The order processing and contact usually takes place via e-mail and automated order processing.
+The customer must ensure that the e-mail address provided by him for order processing is correct so that the e-mails sent by the seller can be received at this address.
 In particular, when using SPAM filters, the customer must ensure that all e-mails sent by the seller or by third parties commissioned to process the order can be delivered.

-3) Right of withdrawal
+3) Right of Withdrawal

 4) Prices and terms of payment

-4.2 & thinsp; For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which the customer is responsible for are wearing.
-This includes, for example, costs for the transfer of money by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
-Such costs can also arise in relation to the money transfer if the delivery is not made to a country outside the European Union, but the customer pays from a country outside the European Union undertakes.
+4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which must be borne by the customer.
+These include, for example, costs for money transfers by banks (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
+Such costs can also be incurred in relation to the transfer of money if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

-4.3 & thinsp; The payment option(s) is / are communicated to the customer in the seller’s online shop.
+4.3 The payment option(s) will be communicated to the customer in the seller’s online shop.

-4.4 & thinsp; If prepayment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed a later due date.
+4.4 If prepayment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed on a later due date.